mohammed-adil-moughal/fix_my_life/README.md

 The Purpose of This Repository is to Fix My Broken Life :doughnut::pensive:

-Create Pull Requests if you feel you need to add something the end goal is to convert this to a npm-cli library for fix-my-life commands:thumbsup:
+Create Pull Requests if you feel you need to add something the end goal was to convert this to a npm-cli library for fix-my-life commands:thumbsup: but things change :)

 Contains commands to get you up and running faster